veddermatic/react_json_viewer/README.markdown

 ## Example

 There is an [example page](http://eskimospy.com/stuff/react/json/) up that is simply a copy of this repo.
-I will make another one with funnier data and more examples sometime soon.
-Hopefully.
+There you can see some fake data rendered, and load data both remotely and via a set props call.

 ## Installation